Dr. Tom Catena

 He’s been recognized internationally for humanitarian service, but “Dr. Tom” is known in Gidel, Sudan as a local hero.
 “America has many doctors,” the locals say.
 “But Dr. Tom is ours.
 We need more people like Dr. Tom.”

-Without Dr. Tom’s commitment to the underserved people of Nuba, countless lives would have been lost.
+Without Dr. Tom’s commitment to the underserved people of Nuba, countless lives would have been lost without his medical skills and local presence.
 Since 2007, Dr. Tom Catena, a Catholic missionary from Amsterdam, New York, has been the only doctor permanently based in Sudan’s Nuba Mountains, serving a population of more than a million people.

-Dr. Tom has endured times of war, bombings, tuberculosis, many bouts of malaria, around-the-clock shifts, and stayed behind when all other humanitarian organizations left.
-His dedication to providing medical care for those without is unwavering.
+Dr. Tom has endured times of war, bombings, tuberculosis, many bouts of malaria, around-the-clock shifts, and chose to stay behind when all other humanitarian organizations left.
+His dedication to providing medical care for those without it is unwavering.
 As he puts it simply, “If I leave, people will die.”

 Dr. Tom treats up to 400 patients a day and remains on call 24/7.
 Giving up the comforts of the western world, he lives in a small hut adjacent to the hospital so he can respond to emergencies at night.
 Every year the hospital treats up to 75,000 patients and he performs 1,500 surgeries.
 Says Dr. Tom, “You stay strong for the next person who needs you.”